 Masonic symbols are also important to understanding the deeper meanings of Freemasonry.
 These symbols offer hidden meanings that can be used to further explore the ideas of Masonry.
 Symbols are often used to convey important messages in a concise manner.
 Symbols also act as reminders for members of their moral obligations within the craft.

-Finally, Masonic charity plays an essential role in defining Masonic meanings.
+Therefore, Masonic charity plays an essential role in defining Masonic meanings.
 The craft has always encouraged its members to practice charity and philanthropy in order to improve the lives of those around them.
 Through charitable activities, Masons demonstrate their commitment to helping others and working together towards a better future for all mankind.

 Masonic meanings offer us much food for thought on how we should live our lives and interact with one another in order to promote peace and harmony within society at large.
 Regardless of whether one is an initiate or a long-time member of a lodge, these ancient teachings remain relevant today as they have done for generations before us.